yolosec/deadcodeBlog/_posts/2016-09-18-Blind-Java-Deserialization-Part-II.markdown

 ---
 layout: post
-title:  "Blind Java Deserialization - Part II - exploitation"
+title:  "Blind Java Deserialization - Part II - exploitation rev 2"
 date:   2016-09-18 08:00:00 +0200
 categories: blog
-tags: hacking java deserialization commons blind exploitation
+tags: hacking java deserialization commons blind exploitation ysoserial
 excerpt_separator: <!-- more -->

 ---

 TL;DR: The practical exploitation of the blind java deserialization technique introduced in the previous blog post.
-Practical demonstration of the victim fingerprinting and string extraction (properties, files).
+Practical demonstration of the victim fingerprinting and information extraction from the system (properties, files).

 <!-- more -->